Live in London (The Beach Boys album): History

+On Sunday, December 1, the Beach Boys played two shows at the London Palladium.
+These shows were recorded by EMI for release as a live album.
+The British Musician's Union and the American Federation of Musicians could not resolve a dispute, so the tapes could not be used.
+They would eventually be released on The Beach Boys On Tour: 1968 in 2018.
+In the meantime, on Sunday, December 8, the Beach Boys played two shows at Finsbury Park Astoria.
+EMI recorded these shows as well, and these would become the basis for the Live in London album.

+The album was mixed on January 27 and 28 of 1970 in Capitol studios in Hollywood, between sessions for the Beach Boys' next studio LP, Add Some Music.
+The album was released in the United Kingdom in May 1970.

 After the surprise success of the Endless Summer and Spirit of America hits packages in 1974 and 1975, the Beach Boys had a resurgence of popularity in America, especially on the concert circuit.
-It was during this time that Capitol decided to issue a renamed edition of the album for the first time in the US.
+Capitol capitalized on this success by reissuing Live in London on November 15, 1976, this time releasing it in the United States.
 The reissue had art by rock artist Jim Evans, and a new title, Beach Boys '69.
 Besides the fact that the live performance was recorded in December 1968, the LP's appearance added confusion to the marketplace as the group had recently issued a new, live double album—The Beach Boys in Concert—on their own Brother Records label, as part of a distribution deal with their new label, Reprise.
 Despite this, the record became a small chart success in the US, following the Top 10 placing of 15 Big Ones, reaching #75 in the Fall of 1976 during a US chart stay of 10 weeks.
 The UK edition failed to chart.

 Beach Boys observers believe that the group owed Capitol one more album (this may have been offered to fill such a role, instead of the Fading Rock Group Revival/Reverberation project), and that this release ended their relationship with that record label.
 When the Beach Boys' albums were remastered for CD in 1990 (and again in 2001), Live in London was paired with their 1964 live release Beach Boys Concert.